Terminology

 Platform

 This is the firmware that runs on the Device.
-It doesn't provide any business logic, but provides some core functionalities like (non-exhaustive list):
+It doesn't provide any business logic, but provides core functionalities through the platform protocol (non-exhaustive list):

 • Secure updates.